FilippoBotti/Avoiding-Shortcuts-in-Unpaired-Image-to-Image-Translation/README.md

-# Unsupervised Attention-guided Image-to-Image Translation
+# Avoiding Shortcuts in Unpaired Image-to-Image Translation

 This repository contains the PyTorch code for our ICIAP 2021 paper [“Avoiding Shortcuts in Unpaired Image-to-Image Translation”](https://link.springer.com/chapter/10.1007/978-3-031-06427-2_39).